kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 A developer familiar with a variety of libs/frameworks has problem solving-power that can be passed on to either their day job boss or freelance clients.
 As a result, the value (or, "paycheck") of the individual developer rises.

-You need to make learning new JS stuff on your time a regular thing, frameworks and libraries included.
-You may believe that there's nothing to lose if you don't learn them, but there's certainly nothing to gain by <em>not</em> learning them.
+You need to make learning new JavaScript stuff on your time a regular thing, frameworks and libraries included.
+You may think there's nothing to lose if you don't learn them, but there's certainly nothing to gain by <em>not</em> learning them.
 <h2>The complaints about professional programming (whatever that means)</h2>
 There are, however, many developers who believe that JavaScript frameworks and libraries should be completely avoided and we should just use vanilla JavaScript.
 And they're pretty passionate in their belief.